Ahau-NZ/Ahau/mobile/README.md

     - open the app
     - open `chrome://inspect#devices` in Chrome / Chromium
       - you may have to run `adb devices` to get the daemon running for it to show up in Chrome

-- should this folder be installed / managed by node 12/ 18?
+- this folder should be managed with node 12, npm 6
-    - need `cordova` installed globally in each version
+  - assumes you are using EXACTLY node 12.19.0
+  - assumes npm installed at `~/.nvm/versions/node/v12.19.0/bin/npm`
+    - see `mobile/patches/nodejs-mobile-cordova+*.patch`
+    - this was done because somehow gradle was picking up wrong npm version

 - buggy android setup?
 Burn them all:
     ```bash